moov2/Orchard.ActiveDirectoryAuthorization/README.md

 [Orchard](http://www.orchardproject.net/) is a community driven content management system that allows users to rapidly create websites for the .NET platform.

+## How it works

+This [blog post](http://peterkeating.co.uk/active-directory-authorization-module-for-orchard/) contains more detail about why we built the module and how it works.

 ## Status

 Currently the module is under development & testing.
 Feel free to use it and let us know any feedback or problems in the issues section of this project.